-After the age of 5 months, most babies do not need to be burped anymore.
+After five months, most babies do not need to be burped anymore.

 Burping a Breastfed Baby at Night

 Keep your baby as calm as possible before bedtime.
-Most of the time, at night, babies do not need to be burped, as they suck much slower and, therefore, swallow less air.
+Most of the time, babies do not need to be burped at night, as they suck much slower and, therefore, swallow less air.

-Knowing when and how to burp your baby will come naturally, as time goes by.
-Keeping a nighttime routine can help to calm your baby before their last breastfeeding session.
+Knowing when and how to burp your baby will come naturally as time goes by.
+A nighttime routine can help calm your baby before their last breastfeeding session.

 After breastfeeding, you should try to burp your baby.
-If your baby does not burp after 10 minutes, then he/she most likely, does not have trapped wind.
+If your baby does not burp after 10 minutes, they likely do not have trapped wind.
 If your baby spits up a lot, you should burp your baby more often during a feed.

-Babies that are breastfed swallow less air than bottle-fed babies, since they can control the rhythm of breastfeeding and have coordinated breathing and swallowing.
+Breastfed babies swallow less air than bottle-fed babies since they can control the breastfeeding rhythm and have coordinated breathing and swallowing.

 Some breastfed babies do not need burping at all.
-Some breastfed babies might need to be burped more often than once, while other babies only need to be burped once after each feeding.
+Some breastfed babies might need to be burped more often than once, while others only need to be burped once after each feeding.